YuxiaWu/YuxiaWu.github.io/_pages/about.md

   - Empirical Methods in Natural Language Processing (**EMNLP**, A*), 2022-2023
   - Natural Language Processing and Chinese Computing (**NLPCC**, CCF C), 2023

+# 🌟 Miscellaneous

+In my spare time, I enjoy reading, running, fitness, swimming, and hiking.

+> "You can’t ever reach perfection, but you can believe in an asymptote toward which you are ceaselessly striving." – "When Breath Becomes Air" by *Paul Kalanithi*